JesseEmond/blitz-2024-registration/README.md

 ### Exactly Replicate Server Logic

-I reimplemented the RC4 logic of `seedrandom` in [`seedrandom.rs`](bot/src/seedrandom.rs), with some unit tests to make sure we can generate the exact same floats.
+I reimplemented the RC4 logic of `seedrandom` in [`seedrandom.rs`](bot/src/seedrandom.rs), with some unit tests to make sure that we can generate the exact same floats.

 I wrote a helper class `GameRandom` in [`game_random.rs`](bot/src/game_random.rs):
 - This primarily exposes two methods: `next_spawn` and `next_splits`.
-Both of those mimic what the server does, calling `rng.random` in the same order and the same amount of times, to be able to predict the same meteors as the server would;
+Both of those mimic what the server does, calling `rng.random` in the same order and the same amount of times, to be able to predict the same meteors as the server would in each case;
 - It can be created with `infer_from_known_seeds`, where we give it the first tick `GameMessage` that the server sent us.
 From there, we take the first meteor, rewind it by one tick (since the server does spawn + update + send